BrilliantPlugins/wp-geometa-lib/HACKING.md

-This document is for developers who wish to help out with WP-GeoMeta.
+This document is for developers who wish to work on WP-GeoMeta itself.

-For developers interested in using WP-GeoMeta in their own project, see the [DEVELOPERS.md](DEVELOPERS.md) file.

 Hackers
 =======